-Portugal, Spain, France, Italy, Greece, Cyprus, Croatia, Slovenia and Malta.
-The Strategy implies an extended cooperation with twelve neighbouring countries and the Palestinian Authority: Montenegro, Albania, Turkey, Lebanon, Syria, Jordan, Israel, Egypt, Libya, Algeria, Tunisia and Morocco.
-On the basis of the EESC opinion, Cyprus and Malta could play a particularly important role in any new strategy framed by the EU.
-DG Regio in cooperation with the European External Action Service.
+EU Member States Portugal, Spain, France, Italy, Greece, Cyprus, Croatia, Slovenia and Malta.
+Non-EU States, Third countries The Strategy implies an extended cooperation with twelve neighbouring countries and the Palestinian Authority: Montenegro, Albania, Turkey, Lebanon, Syria, Jordan, Israel, Egypt, Libya, Algeria, Tunisia and Morocco.
+Leading countries On the basis of the EESC opinion, Cyprus and Malta could play a particularly important role in any new strategy framed by the EU.
+Leading DG within the Commission DG Regio in cooperation with the European External Action Service.
 DG Mare.
-The objective of this strategy should be to create policies helping countries in the Mediterranean Region to strengthen their economic and social relations, and to cooperate in resolving common problems, allowing the Region to become internationally competitive, prosperous, safe and environmentally sustainable.
+Key issues The objective of this strategy should be to create policies helping countries in the Mediterranean Region to strengthen their economic and social relations, and to cooperate in resolving common problems, allowing the Region to become internationally competitive, prosperous, safe and environmentally sustainable.
 Such a macro-regional strategy should also coordinate all the policies, objectives and measures of EU bodies with those of the Member States, the regions, local economic and social councils, and all stakeholders in the Mediterranean, in particular small and isolated island Member States in the Region.
 The Strategy is also expected to resolve the problems caused by the current economic crisis, by accelerating rates of growth, creating job opportunities and reducing unemployment.
-The Mediterranean Sea Strategy is not decided yet, but in relation to the opinion of the EESC, there will be: - 7 Objectives; - 6 Pillars which are consistent with the Europe 2020 strategy.
-Following the EESC opinion, the macro-regional strategy in the Mediterranean could be articulated into two subregional strategies: for the Eastern and Western Mediterranean basin. not specified The Strategy will focus on cooperation for resolving common problems, allowing the Region to become internationally competitive, prosperous, safe and environmentally sustainable.
-There is cooperation in the Mediterranean Region.
+Set-up The Mediterranean Sea Strategy is not decided yet, but in relation to the opinion of the EESC, there will be: - 7 Objectives; - 6 Pillars which are consistent with the Europe 2020 strategy.
+Sub-regions Following the EESC opinion, the macro-regional strategy in the Mediterranean could be articulated into two subregional strategies: for the Eastern and Western Mediterranean basin.
+Action Plan not specified Overview of policy issues addressed The Strategy will focus on cooperation for resolving common problems, allowing the Region to become internationally competitive, prosperous, safe and environmentally sustainable.
+Supporting transnational structures: 1. political 2. economic and/ or 3. project-based cooperation There is cooperation in the Mediterranean Region.
 (1) No major political cooperation examples found; (2) ASCAME (Association of the Mediterranean Chambers of Commerce and Industry), ANIMA Investment Network (multi-country cooperation platform for economic development in the Mediterranean); (3) MED Programme (transnational ETC), ENPI CBC Mediterranean Sea Programme (Sea-Basin Programme), Italy-Tunisia Programme (Sea-crossing Programme); Euro-Mediterranean Partnership (formerly known as the Barcelona process).